 For the Son of Man came to seek and to save the lost.”

-6. THE HEART OF THE FATHER IS RESPONSIVE
+GOD’S HEART IS RESPONSIVE

 Once the son hit rock bottom, he came to his senses and decided to return home and just become a servant, knowing he had ruined any chance he had of being a son.
 He knew the Jewish law…